Is another drubbing in store for Dolphins against Patriots?

 The Dolphins and rookie coach Flores must shake off the shell shock from last week’s shellacking, the most lopsided regular-season loss in team history.

-In the wake of the embarrassment came rumblings players are unhappy with the coaching staff, and with the organization’s decision to make next year’s draft a bigger priority than this year’s roster.
+In the wake of the embarrassment came rumblings that players are unhappy with the coaching staff, and with the organization’s decision to make next year’s draft a bigger priority than this year’s roster.
+Disgruntled Miami Dolphins defensive back Minkah Fitzpatrick requested and received permission to seek a trade, but he’s expected to have a significant role in the game.

 “I try to build relationships,” Flores said.
 “When you go through tough times, those relationships either get stronger or they don’t.
 Last week was a part of that.
 Hopefully we come out of this stronger.”